Nor-darkstar/PhotoGimpainter/README.md

 ### <img src="https://skillicons.dev/icons?i=windows" width="40" height="30" /> Windows

-In order to install the newest version of PhotoGIMP on your Windows:
+In order to install the PhotoGimpainter on your Windows:

 1. Make sure you already have [GIMP installed from official website](https://www.gimp.org/downloads/);
 2. **Start and quit GIMP after you installed before you continue!**